netdata/go.d.plugin/modules/vernemq/README.md

 -   Reductions in `ops/s`
 -   Context Switches in `ops/s`
 -   Received and Sent Traffic through Ports in `KiB/s`
--   Processes that are Ready to Run on All Run-Queue in `KiB/s`
+-   Processes that are Ready to Run on All Run-Queues in `KiB/s`
 -   GC Count in `KiB/s`
 -   GC Words Reclaimed in `KiB/s`
 -   Memory Allocated by the Erlang Processes and by the Emulator in `KiB`